sitara-systems/sitara-opencv/README.md

 # sitara-opencv

 Custom Classes and Modules for OpenCV and Cinder.
-Largely influenced by Kyle McDonald's [ofxCv](https://github.com/kylemcdonald/ofxCv) but optimized for Cinder and our own applications.
+Ported from Kyle McDonald's [ofxCv](https://github.com/kylemcdonald/ofxCv) but optimized for Cinder and Sitara Systems' own applications.

 ## Requirements